bitrise-io/stacks/content/tools/Node.js.md

 ---
 title: Overview of Node.js versions
+summary: An overview of the preinstalled Node.js versions across all Bitrise stacks.
 ---

 This is an overview of the preinstalled Node.js versions across all Bitrise stacks.